Enter width & height in pixels

 Ratio Crop Dimensions Trimmed

 What Is an Aspect Ratio?
+A Complete Guide

-An aspect ratio is the proportional relationship between a frame's width and height, expressed as two numbers separated by a colon — like 16:9 or 4:3.
-It describes the shape of an image or video without specifying actual pixel dimensions.
-A 1280×720 video and a 3840×2160 video both have a 16:9 aspect ratio — they are the same shape, just different resolutions.
+An aspect ratio is the proportional relationship between a rectangle's width and its height, expressed as two numbers separated by a colon — for example, 16:9 or 4:3.
+It describes the shape of an image, video, screen, or print without specifying actual pixel dimensions.

 Most Common Aspect Ratios & Where They're Used